Introduction: What Is a Multi Zone Thermostat and Why It Matters

 1.2 Technical Implementation

-Using OWON’s PCT533 as an example:
+Using OWON’s PCT523 smart thermostat as an example:

-- 2.4GHz Wi-Fi and BLE connectivity
+- 2.4GHz Wi-Fi and BLE connectivity for reliable communication

-- Compatible with most 24V HVAC systems
+- Compatible with most 24V HVAC systems, including furnaces, AC units, and heat pumps

 2. Critical Challenges in Commercial HVAC Applications